This author has been an educator, conductor, and trombonist for the past 40 years. His experience qualifies him as an

 Music Characteristics of Baroque Period

-As was with other art forms, man did not appreciate Baroque music until many years after the deaths of the great masters.
+As was with other art forms, we did not appreciate Baroque music until many years after the deaths of the great masters.

 The study of baroque music ( as well as other art forms) is too complicated and detailed to cover every aspect of an article like this, but outlining the more important points will give one a start to further study.

 The two major superstars in music during the baroque period were Johann Sebastian Bach and George Fredrick Handel.
 These two composers alone produced some of the greatest music of all time.
 Time tested?
 Yes, most definitely!
 How about Handel’s “Messiah”?
 Sung by millions worldwide every year.